willemhuijzer/Exam-Generator/readme.md

 🔑 API Keys

 This application requires an OpenAI API key.
 Please refer to the OpenAI documentation on how to obtain an API key.
+- create a configuration.py file
+- add the key there with variable named as OPENAI_KEY
+- ex: OPENAI_KEY = "asghh...."

 📌 Note